Succession crisis (Latter Day Saints): Samuel Smith

-Following the principle of lineal succession, Smith's younger brother, Samuel, was the next potential candidate in line.
+Following the principle of lineal succession, Smith's younger brother, Samuel Harrison Smith, was the next potential candidate in line.
 Sometime between June 23 and June 27, 1844, Smith reportedly stated that "if he and Hyrum were taken away, Samuel H. Smith would be his successor".
 However, Samuel died suddenly on July 30, 1844, just a month after Joseph and Hyrum were murdered.

 William Smith

-The last of the surviving Smith brothers, William, initially claimed the right to succeed his brothers only as Presiding Patriarch.
-Much later, after breaking with several Latter Day Saint factions, he exercised his own claim to the presidency of the Church of Christ, with little result.
+The last of Joseph Smith's surviving brothers, William Smith, initially claimed the right to succeed his brothers only as Presiding Patriarch.
+Much later, after breaking with several Latter Day Saint factions, he exercised his own claim to the presidency of the church, with little result.
 William alleged that Samuel was poisoned at the behest of Young.
-Young, however, denied any involvement, noting that he did not even know of Joseph Smith's death for three or four weeks afterwards, some time after Samuel's death.
+Young, however, denied any involvement, noting that he did not even know of Joseph's death for three or four weeks afterwards, some time after Samuel's.
 No physical evidence exists that suggests that Samuel was the victim of foul play.

 Children of Joseph Smith

-Joseph Smith also seemed to have given indications that one of his sons would succeed him.
+Smith also seemed to have given indications that one of his sons would succeed him.
 Several church leaders later stated that on August 27, 1834, and April 22, 1839, Smith indicated his eldest son, Joseph Smith III, would be his successor.
-At the time of Smith's death, Joseph Smith III was eleven years old.
+At the time of his father's death, Joseph Smith III was eleven years old.
 Similarly, in April 1844, the elder Smith had reportedly prophesied his unborn child would be a son who was to be named "David" and would "make his mark in the world".
-In the 1980s, Mark Hofmann forged a copy of a patriarchal blessing given to Joseph Smith III, naming the young Joseph as Smith's successor.
-Although this document was a forgery, it was based on contemporary reports of such a blessing.
+There are reports a patriarchal blessing given to Joseph Smith III, naming the young Joseph as Smith's successor.

 Oliver Cowdery

-Oliver Cowdery had been the "Second Elder" of the church after Joseph Smith, and until the time of his excommunication held the keys of the dispensation with Joseph.
+Cowdery had been the "Second Elder" of the church after Smith, and until the time of his excommunication held the keys of the dispensation with Joseph.
 In addition, he was with Smith at all the important events of the early church.
-Like Hyrum later, Joseph Smith had ordained Cowdery as the Assistant President of the Church, and had given him authority "to assist in presiding over the whole Church and to officiate in the absence of the President".
+Like Hyrum later, Joseph had ordained Cowdery as the Assistant President of the Church and had given him authority "to assist in presiding over the whole Church and to officiate in the absence of the President".
 However, Cowdery was excommunicated on April 12, 1838.